trychlos/NanoWatchdog/README.md

  through an USB port.
 It receives configuration parameters, along with periodic pings.
- If a ping has not been received after a configurable delay, the board activates the RESET motherboard feature, through an embedded micro- relay.
+ If a ping has not been received after a configurable delay, the board activates the RESET motherboard feature, through an embedded micro-relay.

  Due to its conception, the NanoWatchdog board hardware costs less that 10€, and this is less than 10 times the costs of the usual branded